Denali-Outdoors/image-carouse-server/README.md

 # Project Name

 A business review aggregator web app.
 Users have the ability to reserve a table at restaurants, browse pictures of the business, and leave a review.
+This repo is for the image carousel at the top of the page.
+Users and scroll through and when clicking on a specific image, a modal appears with an enlarged version of the picture.

 ## Table of Contents